harinipsamy/harinipsamy.github.io/_posts/2020-08-13-zipline-pipeline.md

 ---
 title: "Zipline - an Open source trading simulator by Quantopian"
+tags:
+   - Data Science
+   - Quantitative Finance
+   - AI in Investing
+   - Zipline
+   - Quantopian
+   - Stock market
 ---

 Zipline is an open source trading simulator by Quantopian.
 It can be used to backtest financial models offline.

 It is built on python so it is very easy to look at the source modules in case you run into some issues while implementing your model.

-I had a difficult time installing zipline.
-Zipline supports
+I had a difficult time installing zipline, but it was fulfilling when I finally succeeded in installation and ran my first algorithm.

 # Installation